 Every lesson is conducted in synchronous format via Microsoft Teams and lasts 25 min for grade 1 and 30 min for grades 2, 3, 4, 5.
-Lessons start at 9:00 am, teachers start lessons 5 min prior to that-8:55 am.
-Teacher calls at 8:55 am, and students should join the lesson.
-In case they are late they should join the lesson on their own.
+Lessons start at 9:00 am, teachers start lessons 5 min prior to thatassignment.
+Students receive feedback from the teachers and are encouraged to reflect on it.